PG-MDP: Profile-Guided Memory Dependence Prediction for Area-Constrained Cores: Background

 \section{Background}

 This section outlines the fundamental concepts in scheduling memory operations in out-of-order execution.
-It then introduces Store Sets as a foundational memory dependence predictor algorithm, a modern variation found in the XiangShan processor, and lastly the current state of the art in the PHAST predictor.
+It then introduces Store Sets as a foundational memory dependence predictor algorithm as well as the modern variation found in the XiangShan processor.